nbuendia/rick-and-morty/README.md

 **This project is still in development!**
 Some of the features I hope to add will be,
-- Better styling for mobile viewing!
+- Better styling for mobile viewing
+- Add Favicon

 ## Social Media